What’s New

 Trainers who are part of the AnimalKind community have been audited by the BC SPCA and have obtained accreditation through hard work and diligence.
 They are the only dog trainers recommended by the BC SPCA.

-Dogs deserve to be treated with love and respect
+Your dog deserves to be treated with love and respect

 Reward-based training methods help build a relationship of trust between you and your dog, something that will make you and your dog happy.
 You and your dog deserve to work with the best trainers in the field.
 Find an AnimalKind accredited trainer near you.